Neoteroi/BlackSheep-Docs/docs/routing.md

 # Routing

-Server side routing refers to the ability of a web application to handle web requests using different functions, depending on URL path and HTTP method.
+Server side routing refers to the ability of a web application to handle web requests using different functions, depending on the URL path and HTTP method.
 Each `BlackSheep` application is bound to a router, which provides several ways to define routes.
-A function that is bound to a route is called "request handler", since its responsibility is to handle web requests and produce responses.
+A function that is bound to a route is called a "request handler", since its responsibility is to handle web requests and produce responses.